-Students registering with Disability Services due to a disability or health condition must provide current diagnostic evidence of their requirement for any reasonable academic adjustments and support.
+Students registering with AccessAbility Services due to a disability or health condition must provide current diagnostic evidence of their requirement for any reasonable academic adjustments and support.
 Adjustments available will depend on the inherent requirements for each course.

 This information should be on letterhead from an Australian Health Practitioner Regulation Agency (AHPRA) qualified professional, and state whether the condition is permanent, temporary or variable.